apigeek/architect/README.md

 To achieve portability, environment-specific properties can be declared in a "config" file.

-By default, dialect will try to load a configuration file called "apigeek.json" from your current directory.
+By default, ApiGeek-Architect will try to load a configuration file called "apigeek.json" from your current directory.

 If no file is found, then sensible default values are defined.